rhamenator/ai-scraping-defense/docs/observability.md

 ## Operational Playbook

 1. Scrape `/metrics` for Prometheus and configure alerting on latency, `http_requests_total`, and service-specific counters.
 2. Collect logs with a JSON-aware shipper (Filebeat, Fluent Bit, Vector) and correlate using `trace_id`.
 3. Periodically export `/observability/traces` to verify span fidelity and ensure end-to-end timing stays within SLO thresholds.
 4. Use the `scripts/operations_toolkit.py` automation to schedule health drills that verify logs, metrics, and traces continue to flow during failover tests.

+## Next Steps

+To implement Observability as Code, consider using Terraform providers to automate the deployment and configuration of monitoring infrastructure.
+This includes:

+*   **Terraform Providers:** Explore providers for Prometheus, Grafana, Loki, and Tempo to manage their configurations.
+*   **Configuration Versioning:** Store Prometheus rules and Grafana dashboards in version control (e.g., Git) alongside Terraform code.
+*   **Dashboard Automation:** Use Terraform to define and deploy Grafana dashboards, ensuring consistency across environments.
+*   **Alert Rule Management:** Automate alert rule creation and updates via Terraform, maintaining a declarative approach to monitoring.
+*   **Observability Compliance:** Define and enforce observability standards using Terraform policies to ensure services are properly instrumented.